fleetdm/fleet/docs/REST API/rest-api.md

 `PUT /api/v1/fleet/hosts/:id/device_mapping`

 Updates the email for the `custom` data source in the human-device mapping.
 This source can only have one email.
+To delete email with `custom` data source, send request with `email` as empty string.

 #### Parameters